 - Comparative negligence means that fault for an accident is assigned amongst the drivers involved in an accident.
 The assignment of fault relates to the degree of recklessness or carelessness that each driver demonstrated that contributed to the accident.

 - For example, if the accident in question involves a motorcycle, we typically see that comparative negligence involves a broken tail light, non-working brake lights, signals not working, or an unlit headlamp.
 It may also consider whether or not the biker had been driving according to the rules of the road if they were trying to pass when it was unsafe to do so or if they were tailgating a vehicle.

 My learner’s permit has expired.
 What do I need to do?

-No, it does not make a difference in you choosing to file a personal injury lawsuit.
-There may be a strong case made for the negligence of the maker of the aftermarket part in question and possibly the individual(s) who sold it to you.
+- No, it does not make a difference in your choice to file a personal injury lawsuit.
+There may be a strong case made for the negligence of the maker of the aftermarket part in question, and possibly the individual(s) who sold it to you.

 Should I sign anything from my insurance company after a motorcycle accident?

 - Do not sign any insurance company paperwork until you have spoken to a competent motorcycle injury lawyer.
 Most insurance companies will try to reduce, diminish or dismiss your claim.

 The insurance company of the driver that ran into me on my motorcycle wants to release my medical records.
 Is that okay to do?

 - Absolutely not!
 Never release any records, make any recordings or answer any questions from the motorist’s insurance company.
 It could seriously harm your case and anything you say or release will be used against you to attempt to diminish, dismiss or deny your insurance claim.